Send the link below via email or IMCopy

 (smart, emergent, open source, collaborative, generative)

-If we were to break away from the idea of the 'product masterplan' how could we create conditions for good places to evolve?
+If we were to break away from the idea of 'placemaking through the product masterplan' how could we create conditions for good places to evolve?

 move away from large scale release to smaller plots